Due to COVID-19 I have had to change my practice. This has effected when, where and how I work.

 This is difficult to say as it will depend on a number of factors such as what the problem is, how long you have it and how much you are prepared to do self treatment .
 Everyone is unique so it will also depend on how you respond to treatment.
 I will be able to give an estimate after your initial physiotherapy assessment.
 It is harder to estimate the number of MFR sessions.

 Please wear something loose that allows the area concerned, and it's surrounds, to be easily exposed (within reason).
 For example if you have a problem with the elbow I need to see the whole arm.
 Be prepared to undress to your underwear in some instances, particulalry if you are attending for MFR.
 I would suggest bringing some loose, stretchy shorts to change into if you are attending regarding any part of your leg or lower back area.
 Ladies, please no racer back bras or all-in-one gym tops if you are seeing me for MFR or re your shoulder, neck or upper back area.

-Currently the earliest start time is 8.15am at the Kings Heath clinic and 9.15am at Kings Norton.
-I finish at about 4pm at Kings Heath and about 5pm at Kings Norton.
+Currently the earliest start time is 9.15am and I finish between 5pm and 5.30pm.
 I am not working weekends.
 I do try to be relatively flexible and I will try to accommodate your needs where possible.